 Nipple pain during pregnancy

 Sleep bras are also helpful in reducing pain in the nipple and breasts after the baby is born.
-Cooling gel packs, like these, can also soothe swollen or painful nipples caused by breastfeeding.
+Cooling gel packs like these can also soothe swollen or painful nipples caused by breastfeeding.

 Breastfeeding mothers may experience nipple pain due to the baby’s sucking technique.
 Breastfeeding is a common cause of sore nipples.
 This is mainly due to the baby’s latching technique.

-If the baby does not have enough nipple in his mouth, the nipple will be against the gum and hard palate.
+If the baby does not have enough nipples in his mouth, the nipple will be against the gum and hard palate.
 Babies should be latched deep on the chest with the nipple at the back of the throat.

 If a mother uses a breast pump, this can also cause nipple pain.
-The pain may be from too much suction or from wearing a nipple shield that doesn’t fit properly.
+The pain may be from too much suction or wearing a nipple shield that doesn’t fit properly.

 Adjusting your breast pump to a more comfortable fit and purchasing properly fitting nipple shields can help reduce discomfort.

 A baby with teeth starting to appear is another potential cause of nipple pain, as they can change the way they latch on and even bite on the nipple.

 A breastfeeding woman can encourage the baby to put more from the breast to the mouth so that they do not bite as quickly.

 If a baby presses the nipple too hard between the gums and the roof of the mouth, it can restrict blood flow to the nipple.